hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 If any of the candidate solutions are highly diploid (>= 0.97) and there is a wide range (>= 0.15) of valid purities in the candidate solutions we enter somatic mode.
 Once in this mode, the sample status will be changed from NORMAL to one of HIGHLY_DIPLOID, NO_TUMOR or SOMATIC according to the logic described below.

-First we calculate a somatic purity.
+First we calculate a somatic purity from all passing or unfiltered variants.
 To do this, we use a kernel density estimator to find significant (n >= 50) somatic variant allele frequency peaks.
 Each peak implies a tumor purity of twice the frequency.
 We select the peak that implies the largest purity within the candidate solutions as the somatic purity.